Beyond Frosting » Recipes » Desserts » Cakes » Sweet Potato Cake

 Description

-A spiced sweet potato cake with a bourbon salted caramel frosting.
-It’s similar to carrot cake with a moist and tender crumb filled with chunk of sweet potato and walnuts.
+This spiced sweet potato cake with caramel cream cheese frosting is a moist and tender layer cake studded with soft bites of sweet potato and crunchy walnuts.

 Ingredients